 Showy goldenrod is a late bloomer with hairless or nearly hairless stems and leaves.
 Since goldenrod is generally late-blooming, a late-blooming goldenrod should provide one of the last sources of nectar available before winter.
 Picture complements of Prairie Moon Nursery.

 Goldenrod is still used for tea and as an herbal remedy although not to the extent that it was utilized by traditional cultures.
 Goldenrod is also considered a high-quality cut flower and used as a filler for flower arrangements.
 Cut goldenrod blooms can last for over week.
-Some beekeepers in the US midwest attest that the nectar from these goldenrods and asters is the very best and very sweetest of any produced during the year (Helzer, 2010, comments).
+Some beekeepers in the US midwest attest that the nectar from the combination of goldenrods and asters is the very best and very sweetest of any produced during the year (Helzer, 2010, comments).

 Stuff Almost Nobody Knows: